 Why the Difference in Matcha Colors Matters

-The color of matcha can also affect its use in recipes, as different types of matcha can produce different colors and flavors in dishes.
+The different matcha colors can also affect its use in recipes, as other types of matcha can produce different colors and flavors in dishes.

 Related: Cuzen Matcha Maker Starter Kit

-Pink matcha is a popular variation of matcha that is made by blending traditional matcha with natural ingredients like beetroot powder or cranberry juice.
+Pink matcha is a popular variation blending traditional matcha with natural ingredients like beetroot powder or cranberry juice.
 Pink matcha has a slightly sweeter taste than traditional matcha, with a subtle earthy flavor and a delicate aroma.
 It’s also a good source of antioxidants, vitamins, and minerals.

 Blue matcha is made by blending traditional matcha with butterfly pea flower powder, which gives it a bright blue color.
 Blue matcha has a slightly floral flavor and a subtle earthy taste, making it a refreshing and healthy drink.
 The butterfly pea flower is also known for its calming and stress-relieving properties, making blue matcha an excellent choice for anyone looking to relax and unwind.